 CBE Reviews are available online at TTU K-12 CBE Review Sheets.

 Grades for all CBEs will be recorded as the numerical percentage earned on the CBE.
 A score report will be mailed to your home address and school.
 Each school district will determine if credit will be granted based on district policies and practices.

 There are no grade appeals for CBEs: grades are final, and you will not receive any feedback.
-If you do not successfully pass a CBE, you may take an alternative version of the CBE.
+If you do not successfully pass a CBE, you may take one alternative version of the CBE.
 You must obtain approval from your school counselor before enrolling in a second CBE to ensure credit upon successful completion.

-Proctoring requirements for CBEs are the same as those for final course exams.
+Online proctoring requirements for CBEs are the same as those for final course exams.

 Basic Computer Skills